Yegorich555/web-ui-pack/README.md

 - Built-in css-variables to use custom color-themes
 - Built-in Typescript (coverage types 100%)
 - Built-in `.jsx/.tsx` support
+- Well documented via JSDoc (use intellisense power of your editor to get details about each property/option/usage)
 - Optimized for webpack (in build included only in-use components and helpers)
 - Zero dependancy (don't need to wait for bug-fixing of another packages)
 - Always 100% test coverage via e2e and unit tests (it's must-have and always will be so)